 In 2020, the coronavirus ignited global panic as hundreds of thousands of people were infected, businesses closed and share prices tumbled.
 Here, we outline statistics on Covid-19 and its effect on the stock market.

 Making a prediction about the S&P 500’s rate of recovery following the coronavirus crisis can be challenging, as there are many variables to consider.
 However, we can look at historical events and identify the statistical likelihood of the index rebounding within a certain amount of days.

-Firstly, is there a correlation between the past speed of market sell-offs and the subsequent rate of recovery?
-The short answer is no, because markets generally continue to fall after the initial 20% sell-off.2 However, it would make sense to look at percentage moves to understand how losses can be regained.
+Firstly, is there is a correlation between the past speed of market sell-offs and the subsequent rate of recovery?
+The short answer is no, because markets generally continue to fall after the initial 20% sell-off.4 However, it would make sense to look at percentage moves to understand how losses can be regained.

 We start by looking at the nine times the S&P 500 fell by more than 20%.

 |Date||Days from all-time high to 20% fall in market||Days it took to get back to all-time highs||Maximum loss|